-The emblem is an example of diversity and direct associations.
-The Google Cloud logo shows the association of a wide range of products in the cloud space.
+The emblem exemplifies diversity and direct associations.
+The Google Cloud logo represents a wide range of cloud products.
 They will make the user’s life brighter and easier.

 Google Cloud: Brand overview